There is no truth to the rumour that the certificate III or 'actively working towards' will be phased out.

 According to ACECQA:

-“There are no changes planned to require all educators counted towards ratios to have or be working towards an approved diploma qualification.
-In centrebased services, half of all educators educating and caring for children preschool age and under required to meet the educator to child ratios must have (or to be actively working towards) an approved diplomalevel qualification or higher… Some services may request that all their educators have, or be working towards, an approved diploma level qualification.
-This is not mandated by the National Regulations and is at the discretion of individual services.”
+All other educators required for the ratio must have, or be actively working towards at least an approved certificate III level qualification.
+Some services may request that all their educators have, or be working towards, an approved diploma level qualification.
+This is not mandated by the National Regulations and is at the discretion of individual services.